NivenRanchhod/bare-bones/blog/colour-scheme-switcher-email-experiment.md

 ## 💡 The idea

-One day, while perusing Dribbble for interactive email design inspiration, I stumbled upon this lovely little <a href="https://dribbble.com/shots/14630755-Cards-Dark-UI" target="_blank" rel="noopener noreferrer">dark card UI design</a>.
+One day, while perusing Dribbble for interactive email design inspiration, I stumbled upon this lovely little <a href="https://dribbble.com/shots/14630755-Cards-Dark-UI" target="_blank" rel="noopener noreferrer">dark&nbsp;card&nbsp;UI&nbsp;design</a>.

 Lately, I've had a real desire to build out some of the amazing web & mobile design work that is constantly being shared on Twitter, Dribbble, newsletters and a myriad of other places.